mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 is protected with a unique nonce.
 As in TLS 1.3, the per-connection record sequence is implicit.

-### Record Acknowledgements

-The receiver frequently acknowledges the records received using the ACK frame.
-Records are acknowledged after the record protection has been successfully removed.
-This enables the sender to know which records have been received.
-TCPLS enables the endpoint to send acknowledgments for a TCP connection over any connections, e.g. not only the receiving connection.

-### Migration

-To migrate from a given TCP connection, an endpoint stops transmitting over this TCP connection and sends the following frames on other TCP connections.
-It leverages the acknowledgements to retransmit the frames of TLS records that have not been yet acknowledged.

-When an endpoint abortfully closes a TCP connection, its peer leverages the acknowlegments to retransmit the TLS records that were not acknowlegded.

-## Multipath

-When the endpoints have opened several TCP connections, they can send frames over the connections.
-By sending frames of a given stream on two or more connections, an endpoint can benefit from the aggregated bandwidth of the connections.

 # TCPLS Protocol {#format}